erickmorales3/action-logging/README.md

 ## How to use

-Firstly you need to import some annotation classes on the controller where you want to enable the Action Logging.
+Import some annotation classes on the controller where you want to enable Action Logging.

 ```java
 import org.mirzsoft.grails.actionlogging.annotation.*
 ```

-Subsequently, you need to add @ActionLogging annotation to enables the Action Logging, as follows:
+Add @ActionLogging annotation

 ```java
 @ActionLogging